savonet/book/language.md

 #### Auto-gain control

-A perhaps more useful variant of this is _auto-gain control_.
+A perhaps more useful variant of this is _auto-gain control_\index{automatic gain control}.
 We want to adjust the volume so that the output volume is always roughly -14 LUFS, which is a standard sound loudness measure.
 One way to do this is to regularly check its value and increase or lower the volume depending on whether we are below or above